 Employee policies are used to set a standard for projecting your company image or to communicate regulations that apply to all personnel.
 What kind of image are you projecting as a company?
 They typically come from top management as a result of interpreting the company mission and vision statements, laws and regulations, or industry standards and practices.

-Purpose of a Policy
+What is the Purpose of a Policy?

 Think of your procedure policy as a mini-mission statement.
 A mission statement contains the target user, the stated purpose, and some type of effectiveness measure to communicate how users know the procedure is working.